How to install, renew and replace a custom (CA Signed) certificate on VCF Operations for Networks

 -----END RSA PRIVIATE KEY-----

-Note: In addition, it could contain Header and Footer with some digest in between because some conversion and or exporting tools also write so called BAG ATTRIBUTES to output file.
-It is required or safe to remove these from the above files.
+Note: It could also contain Header and Footer with some digest in between because some conversion and or exporting tools also write so called BAG ATTRIBUTES to output file.
+It is required and safe to remove these from the above files.

 Installing a custom certificate: